ronakrm/ronakrm.github.io/_drafts/a-bit/a-bit.md

 </div>

 I often need reminders or jumpstarts to hack my brain into doing things I want it to do.
-Often times what would be sufficient are single bits, with maybe a bit of context.
+Most of the time a single bit is sufficient, with maybe a bit of context.
 I know what that context is, I know what that bit is for, I just needed it to be sent and _actually_ read.
 Hopefully in the vast distracting world we now live in, this post and That Button can be A Bit For You.